OniSensei/Gotcha-v2.1/README.md

       - Add a line to add a spam chat.
       - Modify a line to change a spam chat.
       - Remove a line to remove a spam chat

+- Extract the Gotcha v2.1 Folder from the Gotcha v2.1.zip file

 - Before starting the bot please ensure the following:
    - Discord client is running
    - Your discord client is in your server with the bot added